Financial Services Task Inventory

 Pipeline Architecture Summary

-Data Flow: Reference Inventory (JSON) + HRIS Export + Job Descriptions + LMS Data → Role–Task Mapping (manual + fuzzy match) → Org-Specific Task Inventory (merged) → Scoring Engine (AI exposure + Bloom's) → Role Profiles (aggregated) → Analytical Outputs (Hay evaluation drafts, skill gap matrices, consolidation candidates, SWP scenarios)
+Data Flow: Reference Inventory (JSON) + HRIS Export + Job Descriptions + LMS Data → Role–Task Mapping (manual + fuzzy match) → Org-Specific Task Inventory (merged) → E0/E1/E2 Classification (cross-validated against AIOE) → Role Profiles (task-aggregated) → Hay Factor Computation (Know-How, Problem Solving, Accountability) → Analytical Outputs (Hay evaluations, future-state modeling, skill gap matrices, consolidation candidates, SWP scenarios)

 Estimated Effort